SharePoint/sp-dev-docs/docs/declarative-customization/site-design-powershell.md

 | -Principals  | One or more principles to add permissions for. |
 | -Rights      | Always set to the value **View**.
 Any user or group with view permissions can view and use the site design. |

-Here's an example of how to grant view rights on a site design to Nestor (a user at the fictional Contoso site).
+The following example shows how to grant view rights on a site design to Nestor (a user at the fictional Contoso site).

 ```powershell
 PS C:\> Grant-SPOSiteDesignRights `